 —

-Radio listening can be either a passive or active activity — and both can benefit you!
+Radio listening can be an either passive or active activity — and both can benefit you!
 Music apps like Shazam allow your new fans to find you easily using an audio fingerprint of your track.
 They can then listen to your music over and over again on music streaming services like Spotify, Apple Music, Amazon Music, Deezer, Youtube Music, and others via the seamless integrations between Shazam and these music streaming services.
 New music discoveries are made constantly as a result of having the radio on, whether it’s background noise or the soundtrack to the car ride.

-You’ve probably experienced hearing a song and not falling in love instantly, but then gravitating towards it more over time.
+You’ve probably experienced hearing a song and not falling in love with it instantly, but gravitating towards it more and more over time.
 This is the exposure effect.
 The more familiar a song gets to listeners, the more they’ll want to hear it or sing along.
 A station’s music selection depends on the musical genre they specialize in, but once you get your song played, it’s likely that it’ll be played more than a couple times (which will also generate more performance royalties for you).

 Here are 8 tips for how to get your music on the radio and share it with a whole new audience.